loaywaleed/company-management-system/README.md

 - [x] Under Approval → Review Approved (when approved by manager)
 - [x] Under Approval → Review Rejected (when rejected by manager)
 - [x] Review Rejected → Feedback Provided (when feedback updated)

+### Assumptions:
+I assumed that the ones that arent specified that they should be done by a manager, are done by an HR user (like scheduling reviews).
+It's clearer when you use the app.
+Roles: (HR/ADMIN, Manager, Employee)

 ## 3. Security & Permissions